hemenge133/actbluewinred/README.md

 ## Issues
 - Some records have 5 digit zipcodes and others have 9 digit zipcodes, resulting in multiple records in the final dataframe for the same person (potentially).
 I could use the google_maps.geocode API to combine zipcodes if they are equivalent, or just truncate the fully specified zipcodes.
+    - For example: The 1st and 7th most frequent donor is MAKOWSKI, BRUCE.
+Both entries have a 48017 zipcode.

 ## Notebook output